zurbrugc/flosscoach-1/README.md

 *Free/Libre Open Source Software* (FLOSS).

 ## How to use?
-If you want to use [FLOSScoach portal](www.flosscoach.com) create an account, or login through Github and join our community!
+If you want to use [FLOSScoach portal](www.flosscoach.com) create an account and join our community!

 ## Build status
 ![Gitlab pipeline status](https://img.shields.io/gitlab/pipeline/flosscoach/flosscoach.svg)